asgardius/midori-school/README.md

 # Why this game is not available at F-Droid?

 This is not a priority for me, but if you want to maintain a f-droid release, i won't stop you

+# Why Ultrawide Screen support does not work on Android?

+It's because most current Android devices have notched screens, something that Linux smartphones like Pinephone doesn't have

 # System requirements